 The key benefits of Exparel include

-When you come to Park Cities Oral & Maxillofacial Surgery Associates for oral surgery, you can expect surgical care from doctors that are concerned about your overall health and well-being, before, during, and after your treatments.
+When you come to Park Cities Oral & Maxillofacial Surgery Associates - Dental Implant Experts for oral surgery, you can expect surgical care from a doctor who is concerned about your overall health and well-being, before, during, and after your treatments.
 By adding Exparel to your treatment plan, you are helping to assure that you have the most comfortable recovery possible, safe from the risks and side effects of opioid medications.

-When you visit Park Cities Oral & Maxillofacial Surgery Associates in Dallas, TX, our doctors can discuss all your anesthesia options.
+When you visit Park Cities Oral & Maxillofacial Surgery Associates - Dental Implant Experts in Dallas, TX, our doctor can discuss all your anesthesia options.
 Your comfort is incredibly important to us, and we will take all your preferences into account when determining your treatment plan.
 Please feel free to contact our office to schedule your consultation appointment.